Investing in your education is investing in your future.

 Subsidized Direct Loan

 Federal Subsidized loans are available to students with financial need.
-Students may borrow up to $3,500 for their first academic year, $4,500 for the second academic year and $5,500 for the third and fourth academic years; this is available at a fixed interest rate currently of 4.5% for undergraduates and 6.8% for graduate students, which is established annually by the U.S. Department of Education.
-The interest is paid by the federal government while students are in school and for six (6) months after students cease their enrollment.
-Regular payments begin six (6) months after students cease enrollment or fail to carry at least one-half the normal full-time University workload.
+Students may borrow up to $3,500 for their first academic year, $4,500 for the second academic year and $5,500 for the third and fourth academic years at a fixed interest rate which is established annually by the U.S. Department of Education.
+Current interest rates can be found at https://studentloans.gov .
+The interest is paid by the federal government while students are in school.
+Interest begins accruing at the time students cease full-time enrollment or fail to carry at least one-half the normal full-time College workload.
+Regular payments begin six months after students cease enrollment or fail to carry at least one-half the normal full-time College workload.
+First-time borrowers may not receive this type of loan for more than 150 percent of the length of their program of study; U.S. Department of Education may stop paying interest if a student who received Direct Subsidized Loans for maximum period continues enrollment.

 Unsubsidized Direct Loan